 Talking to the Night by Susan Meehan

-To download a sample from the book, click here.
+To read the author’s biography click here.

 “Susan Meehan’s ‘Talking to the Night’ is bursting at the seams with decades of braided memories….
 It’s not nostalgia.
 Rather, Meehan gives us honest-to-goodness time travel through tablecloths, alleys, and blood.
-Meehan’s work is endless satisfying with its steady refrains and burgundy hues.
-The curve at the end of the road always catching you by surprise.“— Danielle Evennou
+Meehan’s work is endlessly satisfying with its steady refrains and burgundy hues.
+The curve at the end of the road always catching you by surprise.”— Danielle Evennou

 The cover image is by conservation photographer Jim Dougherty.

 The DC Poet Project is produced by Day Eight through support from the DC Commission on the Arts, LISC DC, and through the support of participating poets and partners, including the DC Public Library, Upshur Street Books, American Poetry Museum, and BRINK media and poets Gregory Luce, Elizabeth Ashe, Abdul Ali, Ethelbert Miller, Melanie Figg, Joseph Ross, and Danielle Evennou.